intel/ai-workflows/README.md

-# AI Worfklows Infrastructure for Intel® architecture -- DRAFT
+# AI Workflows Infrastructure for Intel® Architecture

 ## Description
 On this page you will find details and instructions on how to set up an environment that supports Intel's AI Pipelines container build and test infrastructure.